freeCodeCamp/guide/pages/docs/certificates-guide/create-a-text-field/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Text Field"
+title: "Create a Text Field"
+parent: "certificates-guide"
 ---

 Text inputs are a convenient way to get input from your user.